-

 Furthermore, Fujitsu established the annual Fujitsu Compliance Week which begins on December 9th runs until December 15th, to coincide with "International Anti-Corruption Day"(December 9th).
 During that week, compliance messages are simultaneously sent to employees by top management (including the CEO) at Fujitsu headquarters and the Heads of each business region, and Presidents of group companies in each country.
 We also release annually updated Compliance e-Learning to employees of all Group companies, and provide compliance-related activities planned for each region.

 Additionally, we have assigned staff in charge of compliance operations in each region, and have formed a global network composed of staff in charge of risk compliance at each Fujitsu Group company.
 Based on these steps, we have established a system for operation of our Global Compliance Program.
-In FY2022, officers responsible for compliance in each region visited Japan for a discussion on a future global compliance policy.
+In FY2023, officers responsible for compliance in each region visited Japan for a discussion on a future global compliance policy.

 3. Training and Communication

-The Fujitsu Group continuously conducts various training and communication activities for executives and employees in order to embed and implement the Fujitsu Way Code of Conduct, the Global Business Standards, and other internal rules.
+The Fujitsu Group continuously conducts various training and communication opportunities for executives and employees in order to embed and implement the Fujitsu Way Code of Conduct, the Global Business Standards, and other internal rules.

 In addition to the measures listed above, we conduct timely online training and e-learning in accordance with the risk level of each organizational level, region, and division.
 The training and e-learning is based on laws, customs, and actual business conditions in each country.
 Every year, Fujitsu and domestic Group companies hold compliance training sessions targeted at newly appointed executives.
 This training is conducted by lawyers from outside Fujitsu, and the company's legal and compliance divisions.
 For managers, we periodically conduct internal training where in-house instructors explain the importance of the Code of Conduct and compliance, in addition to discussing typical scenarios and difficult situations.
 We have also implemented compliance education as part of training for new employees.
 In addition to ensuring that new employees understand the importance of the Fujitsu Way Code of Conduct and the Global Business Standards, we continually provide education that focuses on specific risks in organizations such as sales divisions and legal division.
-In FY2022, we conducted compliance training for approximately 1,300 partner companies.
+In FY2023, we conducted compliance training for approximately 211 partner companies.

 4. Reporting and Responding to Incidents